howprice/sdl2-sokoban/TMX.md

 Run [install_tmx.bat](install_tmx.bat) or follow the manual build steps below.

 The example is for a 64-bit build.
-For a 32-bit build replace x64 with x86 unless otherwise stated.
+For a 32-bit build replace the CMAKE platform-name -A option with Win32 and the target folders with x86.

 ### Building zlib on Windows